-In my 30+ years in the manufacturing services industry, I have seen varying levels of interest and commitment to the practices of designing for manufacturability, testability, component and quality during the product development process.
+In my 30+ years in the manufacturing services industry, I have seen varying levels of interest and commitment to the practices of designing for manufacturability, testability, component, and quality during the product development process.
 Different companies and industries may have varying definitions of Design for Excellence (DFX), but in general, it is planning for an optimum production performance during the product development cycle.

-In the scope of a large product development project, the investment of time and effort to do a thorough analysis and implement recommendations is a relatively small percentage of the over-all cost, but the payback can be significant.
+In the scope of a large product development project, the investment of time and effort to do a thorough analysis and implement recommendations is a relatively small percentage of the overall cost, but the payback can be significant.

 DFX Makes a Product Resilient

-Here at Benchmark, I currently focus in the area of medical device development and manufacturing.
-Many of these devices in design and production are complex electro-mechanical systems and often include advanced technology such as optics, fluidics or microelectronics.
+Here at Benchmark, I currently focus on the area of medical device development and manufacturing.
+Many of these devices in design and production are complex electro-mechanical systems and often include advanced technology such as optics, fluidics, or microelectronics.
 They are also highly regulated to ensure consistent quality.
 Making any change to a design or production environment requires analysis and approval to ensure that quality is maintained.
 Below are some examples of how different areas of DFX can be beneficial in today’s environment.

 Design for Manufacturability